-3.3.1 Where a student requests a Leave of Absence and believes one or more preceding, complete modules have been affected by their circumstances;
+3.3.1 Where a student requests a Leave of Absence and believes one or more taught modules where teaching has been completed were affected by their circumstances;

-3.3.2 Where a student experienced a disruption to their studies in previous modules, which also prevented their engagement with University processes at the time.
+3.3.2 Where a student experienced a disruption to their studies during one or more completed taught modules, and this disruption also prevented their engaging with, or benefitting from, University processes at the time.
 The circumstances have since been resolved, so the student is able to continue studying, but they wish to request mitigation retrospectively.

-3.4 All students submitting a formal Request for Repeat Study will be required to evidence not only good grounds for repeat study, but also good reason for failing to take action earlier and for continuing to sign up for modules.
+3.4 All students submitting a formal request for Repeat Study will be required to evidence not only good grounds for Repeat Study, but also good reason for failing to take action earlier and for continuing to sign up for modules.

-3.5 If a student does not have 'good reason' for failing to disclose their circumstances at the time, their Request to Repeat study will be rejected (see section 7 on what constitutes 'good reason' and section 9 on evidence requirements).
+3.5 If a student does not have 'good reason' for failing to disclose their circumstances at the time, their request for Repeat Study will be rejected (see section 6 on what constitutes 'good reason' and section 7 on evidence requirements).

-4. Permitted periods of Repeat Study
+4. Permitted scope of Repeat Study